The extragalactic $\gamma$-ray background: imprints from the physical properties and evolution of star-forming galaxy populations: Methodology

-(see~\citetalias{Owen2021MNRAS}), where $n_{\rm p}$ is the CR density, given by equation~\ref{eq:cr_spec}, $c$ is the speed of light, and an upper CR proton energy limit is set as $\gamma_{\rm p}^{\star} = 10~\text{PeV}/m_{\rm p}c^2$~\citep[][]{Peretti2019MNRAS}. ${{\rm d}{\sigma}_{\rm p\gamma}(\gamma_{\rm p}, \epsilon_{\gamma})}/{{\rm d}\epsilon_{\gamma}}$ is the differential $\gamma$-ray inclusive cross section, for which we adopt the parametrization of \citet{Kafexhiu2014}.
-The emitted $\gamma$-rays can be attenuated by $\gamma\gamma$ pair-production interactions in low energy radiation fields associated with the cosmological microwave background (CMB), starlight, or reprocessed starlight by dust.
+The $\gamma$-rays {produced in a SFG} can be attenuated by $\gamma\gamma$ pair-production interactions in low energy radiation fields associated with the CMB, starlight, or reprocessed starlight by dust.
 The impact of this is small (although not entirely negligible) at $\gamma$-ray energies below $\sim 10$ GeV, but can severely attenuate the $\gamma$-ray emission from a SFG at TeV energies.
 Our treatment of this internal $\gamma$-ray attenuation process is identical to that of~\citetalias{Owen2021MNRAS}, however the geometric dilution of stellar radiation fields is modelled as a diluted black-body spectrum, and computed for each galaxy according to its derived size, rather than using a fiducial radiation field volume as in the previous work.
 As before, the interstellar dust temperature is specified by the galaxy redshift, according to the empirical relation of~\citet{Schreiber2018AA}, the infra-red dust luminosity is scaled by star-formation rate according to~\citet{Kennicutt1998ApJ}, and this is also used to specify the total stellar radiative output power of stars in a SFG using the relation of \cite{Inoue2000PASJ}, with a fraction $f_{\rm abs} = 0.26$ of ionising stellar photons absorbed by interstellar Hydrogen~\citep{Petrosian1972ApJ}, an average dust-absorption efficiency of non-ionising photons from central sources in ionised, star-forming regions of $\beta = 0.6$~\citep{SavageARAA1979}, and a fraction of $\eta = 0.5$ of the infra-red emission being attributed to diffuse interstellar gas, rather than from star-forming regions~\citep{Helou1986ApJ}.
 We set the temperature of the stellar radiation field to be $T^{\star} = 3\times10^4~{\rm K}$, to reflect the temperature of a dominant stellar population of O/B-type stars typical of SFGs.